trustlines-protocol/blockchain/bridge/HowToRelease.md

 ## bumpversion

-`tools/bridge` uses [bumpversion](https://pypi.org/project/bumpversion/) in order
-to maintain it's version. bumpversion can be used to automatically upgrade the version in multiple files.
+`bridge` uses [bumpversion](https://pypi.org/project/bumpversion/) in order to maintain it's version. bumpversion can be used to automatically upgrade the version in multiple files.
 The file `VERSION` contains the current version, it's also maintained in `bridge/version.py` and `setup.cfg`.

-bumpversion is configured via the `tools/bridge/.bumpversion.cfg` configuration file.
-If you want to run bumpversion to change the bridge's version, please change to the `tools/bridge` directory first.
+bumpversion is configured via the `bridge/.bumpversion.cfg` configuration file.
+If you want to run bumpversion to change the bridge's version, please change to the `bridge` directory first.

 ## Making a pre-release